Adrianosppereira/Article_Renamer/README.md

 4. Wait

-5. When you see the 'DONE!'
+5. When you see the 'DONE!', well its done.

 ## NOTES: